rareba/visualize-replacement/visualize-grafana/docs/echarts-chart-builder.md

 ## Usage

+### With URL Parameter
-Access the chart builder at:
+Access the chart builder with a pre-loaded dataset:
 ```
 /chart-builder?cube=<cube-iri>
 ```